uttusharma/E-Bootathon-Team-Code-Bhakts/Round 0/experiment/aim.md

-### The aim of the experiment is to determine The Implementation of Stack using Linked List.
+### The Implementation of Stack using Linked List.